 Existing Law: The law requires assessors to reassess real property from its Proposition 13 protected value (called the "base year value") to its current market value whenever a change in ownership occurs.
 Subject to many conditions, the law allows disabled homeowners to sell their home, buy or build a new one, and "transfer" their base year value to the new home.
-To qualify, the move must be necessary to meet disability requirements, and the new home must be of equal or lesser value and located in the same county.
+To qualify, the move must be necessary to meet disability requirements.
+In addition, the new home must be of equal or lesser value and located in either the same county or a county that accepts intercounty transfers.
 The base year value transfer allows property taxes to remain essentially the same after the move.